|

 many mechanical problems, to make it common.

-Some interesting properties of the cycloid:
+Some interesting properties of the cycloid are the following:

 Cusa was the first to study the curve in modern times, when trying to